dansmyers/AI/1-Backtracking/Paper.md

 Open your logbook document.
 Write the following prompt:

-*Please generate 10 potential topics for my research paper in the course 'Ancient Algorithms'.
-The topics should relate to innovations in ancient technology, mathematics, or computation from before 1800 CE.
-The subject of the paper should be a specific tool, invention, theory, written work, or intellectual movement.
+*Please generate 10 potential topics for my research paper in the course 'Artificial Intelligence'.
+The subject of the paper should be a specific method, algorithm, theory, program, written work, prominent figure, or application related to artificial intelligence .
 Present each topic idea as a title*.

 Input the prompt into an AI tool, either Claude or Copilot in Creative mode.
 Copy the generated list of 10 topic ideas into your logbook.

 Write a few sentences reflecting on the topic ideas.
 Do they seem interesting?
 Are they appropriate for the scope of this assignment?
 Would you revise or modify any of them?
 Note your thoughts in your logbook.

 Tip: If you need to, prompt the AI to generate more ideas.
-Try refining the prompt to make it more restrictive; for example, prompting it to consider only tools related to astronomy.
+Try refining the prompt to make it more restrictive; for example, prompting it to consider only algorithms related to two-player games.

 Based on the AI generated ideas and your own interests, choose 2-3 topic ideas to explore further.
 Write a few sentences explaining why you chose them.